Direct Imaging of Hydrogen-Driven Dislocation and Strain Field Evolution in a Stainless Steel Grain: Results and Discussion

 After 1.9 h of hydrogen charging, the large dislocation begins to glide (Figure \ref{fig:Fig3}).
-This is remarkable, as Figure \ref{fig:Fig2} shows little change in surface strain, and hence externally-applied stress that could drive plasticity.
+This is remarkable, as Figure \ref{fig:Fig2} shows little change in surface strain, and hence externally applied stress that could drive plasticity.
 It suggests that hydrogen either reduces the Peierls barrier for dislocation glide, or unpins the dislocation from obstacles such as alloying elements \cite{Anderson2017}.
-Either way, the introduction of hydrogen enables the dislocation to relax, reducing its line length and thus strain energy (Supporting Text and Figure \ref{supp-fig:dislocation elastic energy}) \cite{Kirchheim2007a}.
-A discrete dislocation dynamics simulation (Methods) is set up with the large dislocation in the position observed before hydrogen charging.
+Either way, the introduction of hydrogen enables the dislocation to relax, reducing its line length and thus strain energy (Supporting Information and Figure \ref{supp-fig:dislocation elastic energy}, Supporting Information) \cite{Kirchheim2007a}.
+A DDD simulation (Experimental Section) is setup with the large dislocation in the position observed before hydrogen charging.
 The ends of the dislocation are pinned at the grain boundary, consistent with our experimental observation, and the system was then allowed to relax under self-stress.
-The subsequent dislocation evolution, shown in Figure \ref{fig:Fig3}, agrees very well with that observed experimentally.
+The subsequent dislocation evolution, shown in Figure \ref{fig:Fig3}, agrees well with that observed experimentally.
 This confirms that the dislocation glide observed in experiments is relaxation-driven, suggesting hydrogen-enhanced dislocation mobility and/or depinning.

 Following the glide motion, after 3.2 h of hydrogen charging, one end of the large dislocation becomes unpinned and climbs out of the glide plane.
-Subsequently, from 3.9 h onwards, the dislocation remains largely unchanged upon further charging.
+Subsequently, from 3.9 h onward, the dislocation remains largely unchanged upon further charging.
 The climb force on a mixed dislocation is the sum of an elastic interaction force and an osmotic force \cite{Anderson2017}.
 Figure \ref{fig:Fig2}c shows that the average strain on the grain surface changes little, indicating that the contribution of external stresses to dislocation climb will be small.
-Furthermore, the unpinned dislocation segment is $\sim 200$ nm from the nearest observable small dislocation, meaning that any dislocation-dislocation forces will be minor \cite{Birnbaum1994}.
+Furthermore, the unpinned dislocation segment is $\approx 200$ nm from the nearest observable small dislocation, meaning that any dislocation--dislocation forces will be minor \cite{Birnbaum1994}.
 Thus, the climb force on the large dislocation will be dominated by the osmotic force, $F_{\mathrm{os}}$. $F_{\mathrm{os}}$, per unit length of a dislocation line is \cite{Anderson2017},

 where $\upsilon_a$ is the atomic volume, $c$ is the vacancy concentration, $c^0$ is equilibrium concentration of vacancies, and $b_e$ is the edge component of the Burgers vector, given by